Singapore wants to stop counting Covid cases. Its roadmap could be a model for other countries

 It managed to contain earlier outbreaks, including a peak of cases in April last year.
 In May, a small cluster of cases was connected to Changi Airport employees, promoting tighter curbs.

-The city state of 5.7 million people has been averaging about 18 cases a day in the past month and has recorded just 36 deaths since the pandemic started, according to Johns Hopkins University.
+The city-state of 5.7 million people has been averaging about 18 cases a day in the past month and has recorded just 36 deaths since the pandemic started, according to Johns Hopkins University.

 Its new approach is a departure from other places that have been successful at managing the pandemic but have comparatively low vaccination rates and have recently reimposed tougher restrictions.